 Enterprise risk management (ERM) is a framework for managing organizational risk.
 Organizational risk is a broad term.
 It can encompass concerns ranging from ensuring employee safety and securing sensitive data to meeting statutory regulations and stopping financial fraud.
-Risk can be both internal, such as equipment malfunctions, or external, such as natural disasters.
+Risk can be internal, such as equipment malfunctions, or external, such as natural disasters.
 What is considered risk varies from one entity to another.

 Managing risk is traditionally viewed as minimizing harm to the value the organization creates for itself, employees, shareholders, customers, and the community.
 Every enterprise decides what it perceives as a risk to the organization and performs some form of risk assessment.
-An ERM framework is a set of principles and procedures that helps the organization manage anticipated risks so that it can successfully achieve its objectives.
+An ERM framework is a set of principles and procedures that help the organization manage anticipated risks so that it can successfully achieve its objectives.

 In this sense, risk management solutions do two things: protect the enterprise from harm and create opportunities to improve business performance.